Jared Goff: 2018 season: Super Bowl LIII

-The Rams finished the 2018 season atop the NFC West with a 13–3 record and made the playoffs with a first-round bye as the #2 seed.
-In the Divisional Round against the Cowboys, he finished with 186 passing yards as the Rams won 30–22.
-In the NFC Championship against the Saints, he threw for 297 yards, a touchdown, and an interception as the Rams won on the road in overtime by a score of 26–23.
+The Rams finished the 2018 season atop the NFC West with a 13–3 record and qualified for the playoffs as the #2 seed.
+In the Divisional Round against the Cowboys, Goff recorded 186 passing yards during the 30–22 victory.
+During the NFC Championship Game against the Saints, he threw for 297 yards, a touchdown, and an interception in the 26–23 overtime victory.
 Although the team was aided by a controversial no-call by the officials, Goff was clutch in several key plays and became the youngest quarterback to win an NFC Championship Game.

 Goff and the Rams advanced to Super Bowl LIII to face the New England Patriots.
-The game was largely dominated by both sides' defenses, and Goff completed 19 of 38 passes for 229 yards and threw a costly interception to Stephon Gilmore late in the fourth quarter of the 13–3 loss.
+The game was largely dominated by both sides' defenses, and Goff completed 19-of-38 passes for 229 yards and an interception to Stephon Gilmore late in the fourth quarter of the 13–3 loss.
 The Rams tied the 1971 Miami Dolphins in Super Bowl VI for the fewest points in Super Bowl history in the loss.
 Goff was ranked 32nd by his fellow players on the NFL Top 100 Players of 2019.